Ajijic, Mexico Guide

 If you are not the open-minded type or do not handle change well you may want to reconsider the lifestyle in Ajijic.
 This is not the country we came from so we shouldn’t expect it to be like home.
 We need to remember we left our previous lifestyle for various reasons and we should embrace the culture and it’s people with a positive attitude as we are so fortunate to live in their village.

-Decorated horse and carriage for the Mardi Gras parade in Ajijic, Mrxico.
+Decorated horse and carriage for the Mardi Gras parade in Ajijic, Mexico.

 Your source for information about Attractions and Things to Do in Ajijic, Mexico.